Skip navigation

 Why the Test is Performed

 This test is most often done when other blood tests suggest a condition called megaloblastic anemia.
-Pernicious anemia is a form of megaloblastic anemia caused by poor vitamin B12 absorption.
-This can occur when the stomach makes less of the substance the body needs to properly absorb vitamin B12.
+Pernicious anemia causes a form of megaloblastic anemia caused by vitamin B12 deficiency due to poor vitamin B12 absorption.
+This can occur when the stomach makes less of the substance (called intrinsic factor) the body needs to efficiently absorb vitamin B12.

 Your provider may also recommend a vitamin B12 test if you have certain nervous system symptoms.
 A low level of B12 can cause numbness or tingling in the arms and legs, weakness, and loss of balance.